 Job start and end dates are aligned with New Zealand national Registrar runs with each 6 month rotation beginning in the 2nd week of June & the 2nd week of December annually.

 International applicants should note that the national New Zealand changeover dates are not aligned with Australian or UK start and end dates.

 If you are interested in applying directly for a job in our ICU, please use the orange button to the right.
 Most positions are allocated 6 months to 1 year in advance although occasionally a last-minute vacancy may be available.
-All applications are considered for shortlisting with selected candidates interviewed either in person in Wellington or by telephone.
+All applications are considered for shortlisting with selected candidates interviewed either in person in Wellington or by telephone, Skype or Zoom.

 We are the largest Intensive Care training unit in New Zealand with more trainees registered with the College of Intensive Care Medicine than all the other New Zealand ICUs combined.

 To support this large number of trainees we have a busy active teaching programme.